 With the applicable techniques as tools for the pursuance of basic space science research:

-The first UN/ESA Workshop on Basic Space Science was held in Bagalore, India in 1991.
+The first United Nations/European Space Agency Workshop on Basic Space Science was held in Bangalore, India in 1991.
 Between 1991 and 2004 twelve workshops were held in various regions of the World.
 The support of Member States (Governments) and their participation in these workshops, under the auspices of the UN Programme for Space Applications, was crucial for the success of these workshops.

-Because the workshops were held in the different regions this allows a factual focus to be developed, addressing the fundamental questions and their relevance in a regional context.
+Holding the workshops in different regions allows a factual focus to be developed, addressing the fundamental questions and their relevance in a regional context.
 Associated with each workshop were very dynamic working group sessions in which the participating scientists were able to raise the issues perceived to be of relevance and interest in their own environment.
-Each of the UN/ESA workshops has resulted in a set of unique observations and recommendations identifying the regional needs, strengths and possible outlook for future progress.
+Each of the UN/ESA Workshops has resulted in a set of unique observations and recommendations identifying the regional needs, strengths and possible outlook for future progress.
 These observations and recommendations are contained in the UN General Assembly documents for wider distribution among Member States as shown in the table below.

 |Workshop||Recommendations and Observations document||Proceedings|